PixarAnimationStudios/OpenUSD-proposals/proposals/multiple-animations/usdskel.md

 This should avoid the need to version the schema, and the Setter/Getter functions could handle this abstraction for developers.

+### Proposal 3

+In the third Proposal, we simply define conventions based on [the general proposal](general.md).

+Each of the general proposals can simply vary the existing `skel:animationSource`.

+See the other file for concerns about bounding and storage.

 ## Naming

 One other nicety would be naming of the animations.